-If you're unsure as to which cable rating you need for your setup, our handy FAQ at the bottom of the page should clear up the confusion.
+If you're unsure which cable rating you need for your setup, our handy FAQ at the bottom of the page should clear up the confusion.

 You don't need this cable.
 No one needs this cable.
-It's an HDMI lead that costs as much as some graphics cards, and that's mostly down to the fact that it comes with an RGB strip down one side of its length.
+It's an HDMI lead that costs nearly $100, and that's mostly down to the fact that it comes with an RGB strip down one side of its length.
 I mean, that's cool?
 It's also an HDMI 2.0b fiber optic cable, so it should allow significantly less signal loss over distance and avoid any potential electrical or RF interference if that's an issue for you.

 But, let's be honest, you'd try talking up the benefits of fiber optics, but really you'd only want this Arquus W73 cable because of the RGB lighting, which you can change at the press of a button or via Razer's Chroma app.
 As if you care, you're just looking at the pretty lights, aren't you?